aashikavishwanath/lang-chain-linkedin-twitter/README.md

 - Python 3.x
 - An API key for OpenAI, SerpAPI, and RapidAPI
 - An authorization token for scraping LinkedIn via ProxyCurl
+- A web server like Flask to serve the HTML page and handle AJAX requests

 ### Installation